NYPL-Simplified/circulation/docker/README.md

 If you plan to work with stable versions of the Circulation Manager, we strongly recommend using the latest stable versions of circ-webapp and circ-scripts [published to Docker Hub](https://hub.docker.com/r/nypl/).
 However, there may come a time in development when you want to build Docker containers for a particular version of the Circulation Manager.
 If so, please use the instructions below.

+We recommend you install at least version 18.06 of the Docker engine and version 1.24 of Docker Compose.

 ### > `.webapp` and `.scripts`

 Determine which container you would like to build and update the tag and Dockerfile listed below accordingly.